georgesutphin/MCB585-2023/_episodes/05-class-decisions-loops.md

  4. The next time around, `v` is `"e"` and `len` is 1, so `len` is updated to be 2.
  5. After three more updates, `len` is 5; since there no remaining elements in the vector `vowels`, the loop finishes.

 Note that a **loop variable** is just a **variable** that's being used to record progress in a loop.
-Even though we don't explicitly use the value of 'v' in the code within the braces, it is still defined and updated during each loop.
-The value of 'v' will also be retained after the loop is over, and we can re-use variables previously defined as **loop variables** as well:
+Even though we don't explicitly use the value of `v` in the code within the braces, it is still defined and updated during each loop.
+The value of `v` will also be retained after the loop is over, and we can re-use variables previously defined as **loop variables** as well:

 ~~~